sib-swiss/etalk-docker/README.md

 The main directories are :

 - conf : configuration directory.
-The file "_app.conf_TEMPLATE.php" is a template for As this file is not managed by Git, it must be created directly on the server.
+The file `_app.conf_TEMPLATE.php` is a template for `conf/_app.conf.php`.
+As this file is not managed by Git, it must be created directly on the server.
 - htdocs : the application root.

 ## How to install